 Treating Trauma in Adolescents: Development, Attachment, and the Therapeutic Relationship

-To work with troubled and traumatized adolescents, it is crucial for therapists to first foster their own capacity for self-awareness and self-regulation.
-It is not easy, especially when our young clients’ extreme reactions—ranging from angry arousal to frozen shutting down—can trigger one’s sense of helplessness, failure, dissociation, and rejection.
-In this workshop, Dr. Straus will describe Developmental-Relational Therapy (DRT), an attachment-based model of trauma treatment.
-Participants will learn and practice mindful, empathic strategies that help teens feel more secure, connected, present and regulated.
-In additon, participants will discover how to get unhooked from old enactments by exploring:
+To work with troubled and traumatized adolescents, it’s crucial for therapists and other caregivers to first foster an adult capacity for self-awareness and self-regulation.
+It’s not easy, especially when the youths’ extreme reactions—ranging from angry, agitated arousal to frozen shutting down—can trigger our own sense of frustration and helplessness.
+In this workshop, Dr. Straus will describe Developmental-Relational Therapy (DRT), an attachment-based model of adolescent trauma treatment.
+Through lecture, discussion, exercises, and video clips, you will learn and practice mindful, empathic strategies that can help even the most challenging and distressed teens feel more secure, connected, present, and regulated.

-- Specific adolescent attachment styles that interact with or trigger our own
+- Explore specific adolescent attachment styles that interact with and trigger your own

-- The React, Reflect, and Respond approach to corrective relational experiences
+- Utilize the React, Reflect, and Respond approach to provide corrective relational experiences.

-Martha B. Straus, PhD, is a professor in the department of clinical psychology at Antioch University New England, is the author of five books including No-Talk Therapy and the newly released Treating Trauma in Adolescents: Development, Attachment, and the Therapeutic Relationship.
+Martha B. Straus, PhD, Professor in the Department of Clinical Psychology at Antioch University New England Graduate School in Keene, New Hampshire; international trainer on child, adolescent, and family development, attachment, trauma, and therapy; author of five books including, most recently, Treating Trauma in Adolescents: Development, Attachment, and the Therapeutic Relationship.